paezha/University-AI-Panel/README.md

 An error like this is easy to spot.
-But we seldom use computers to do calculations that can be done by hand, and checking that an AI-generated response is not wrong is likely to be as time consuming as not using an AI to do data analysis in the first place (see Yuan et al. 2023).
+But we seldom use computers to do calculations that can be done by hand, and checking that an AI-generated response is not wrong is likely to be as time consuming as not using an AI to do quantitative data analysis in the first place (see Yuan et al.
+2023).

 From a different perspective, even the average output of an AI should be treated with caution.
 As noted [above](#really-what-do-they-do), the